maelghrib/maelghrib/README.md

 ## Education

-**Minia University** – BS in Computers and Systems Engineering - 2015 - 2020
+**BS in Computers and Systems Engineering** – Minia University - 2015 - 2020
 - Earned an excellent grade for the graduation project by building a smart assistant app for Alzheimer’s patients

 ## Work Experience